-Although movement could be further "left" in terms of progressive socialism nevertheless we choose to improve efficiency, sustainability and regional food security or assurance, and given the population pressures still present to this day, including our immigration patterns.
-We hope to move to better cooperativity that is evident of technological savy, practice of the free enterprising values and economic success, with efficiency as an ultimate goal.
-We can conquer with efficiency and healthier growth.
+Although movement could be further "left" in terms of progressive socialism in countries that are economically nonsustainable, nevertheless, we choose to improve efficiency, sustainability and regional security or assurance, and given the extreme demographic pressures present today, including immigration across borders.
+We also desire to move to better cooperativity evident of technological savy, practice of the free enterprising values and economic success, with efficiency as the ultimate goal (attested for by the Canadian experience).
+We believe we can conquer with this efficiency, leading to our healthier economic growth.

 The Genus Seagrass Project for West and Central Asia and the Philippines.

 For more on our work on this topic click (or paste) this link: https://email@example.com/genus.
 Further to research on marine grasses out at sea or in the mainland (inland areas) is the growth possibility of biosaline agriculture in marginalized lands requiring further development in rural and semi-rural areas which deserves attention in terms of balancing nutrition with growing population density and settlements with dairy farming using HQ fodders with hi-producing cows.
 Adapted to semi-arid areas and the weather including farm management needs will be required.
 E. g. s. we are approaching are the United Arab Emirates and Afghanistan, in West and Central Asian republics.
 Solar energy use will become critical, e. g. for heating/cooling and electrical/mechanical operations of the horticultural barns or shop areas.

 Biokerosene for Auto & Home (Cooking) and for Aviation in Future.